joelees1/6003_back-end/README.md

 ## Testing:
 To run automated tests run 'npm start', might have to edit some resource id's to get all to pass as they might be dependent on certain id's existing.

+admin user:
+username = admin, password = password

+regular user:
+username = user, password = password (or register for a new account)

 ## Key Features

 * **User Authentication:** Secure user registration and login system using json web tokens.